Plants of Melbourne's Western Plains:

 Wild flowers, Low Shrubs and Climbers - Part 1 of 4

-Hover over the picture for plant information.
+Hover over the name of the plant for detailed information.

 Plant names are linked to information in Vicflora.

 A groundcover (H 15cm, W Spreading) with attractive, dark green leaves.
 Ornamental in flower and in seed.
 Seedheads have purple-red burrs that readily attach to clothing or pets.

 It adapts to a variety of situations, tolerates full sun or semi-shade and thrives in moist soils.

 Best planted away from walkways.
 Self seeds in the garden or spread by birds and animals.

 A dense, prickly, prostrate plant (H 30cm, W 1m) with insignificant flowers borne deep in the plant on old wood.

 The flowers form with a translucent swollen base containing a very sweet liquid that tastes like treacle.

 Not widely grown in the garden and almost exclusively used as a novelty food plant.

 A suckering herb (H to 30cm, W spreading) with soft, dark green leaves.
 In spring and early summer it develops purple flowers on erect stems.